Glossary of Publishing Terms

 RRP is the Recommended Retail Price

-1. For traditional publishing, the selling price is determined by the publisher, based on market forces.
+1. For traditional publishing, the publisher determines the selling price based on market forces.

-2. Self-publishing companies also set their own prices, but these can end up being too high for the local market.
+2. Self-publishing companies also set prices, which can be too high for the local market.

 SUBSIDIARY RIGHTS

-1. These are rights that can be sold on to third parties, like for movies, television, radio, translations, e-books, adaptations and so on.
+1. These rights can be sold to third parties, like for movies, television, radio, translations, e-books, adaptations and so on.

 1. Traditional publishers would acquire these rights from authors when they take on the job.
 But authors will share proceeds from any sell-on.
-This is fair because the publishers would assume all publishing costs, and they have all the contacts anyway.
+This is fair because the publishers would assume all publishing costs and have all the contacts anyway.

 2. Online self-publishing companies do not acquire subsidiary rights.